 - Implementing a student’s Emergency Removal, a student organization’s interim suspension, or an employee’s administrative leave

-To find out more about the availability of supportive measures, reach out confidentially to RISE or contact the Office of Affirmative by visiting Contact Us (link).
+To find out more about the availability of supportive measures, reach out confidentially to RISE or contact the Office of Equity & Title IX by visiting Contact Us (link).

 Confidential Support – UMKC